Russell & Co.’s expertise enables companies to save money by taking advantage of tax-free mileage rates

-Employees are entitled to expenses while they are temporarily away from their normal place of work.
+Employees are entitled to be compensated for expenses while they are temporarily away from their normal place of work.
+Subsistence costs refer to expenses incurred by employees while they are travelling as part of their employment.
 We advise our clients to pay their employees subsistence rates using the current schedule of Civil Service subsistence rates.

 How Russell and Co. can help?